Campaspe River: Location and features

 In addition to the Coliban River, the Campaspe River is joined by six minor tributaries and passes through the Campaspe Weir.
 The river descends 581 m over its 232 km course.

-The river is crossed three times by the Calder Freeway near Kyneton, and by the McIvor Highway near Eppalock.
+The river is crossed three times by the Calder Highway near Kyneton, and by the McIvor Highway near Eppalock.
 The Midland Highway and Northern Highway duplex crosses the river at Elmore, and the Murray Valley Highway and Northern Highway duplex crosses the river at Echuca.

-History

-Aboriginal Australians lived in the catchment for millennia.

-Europeans arrived in the upper catchment area in 1834.
-After European settlement, native vegetation was removed from part of the area, which was replanted with willow trees and hedgerows of hawthorn bushes, some of the latter remaining today.
-Over a number of years the willow growth has been progressively cleared and eradicated by local groups of volunteers.
-The willow-free parts of the river have been subsequently replanted with indigenous species.
-Walking routes and cycle tracks have been installed along one bank of the river, creating a sustainable leisure resource for the town.

 Etymology

 As the river is relatively long, Aboriginal peoples from various cultural groups lived near the river course.
 In the Yorta Yorta language, the name for the river is Yalka or Yalooka, meaning "dry leaf".
 In the Taungurung language the name for the river is Boregam, with no clearly defined meaning.
 In the Taungurung and Ngurai-illam Wurrung language, the river is named Yerrin, with no clearly defined meaning.

 It was named by Major Mitchell in 1836 for Campaspe, a mistress of Alexander the Great.